Ilhem36/Hackathon-reproductible-AMI2B/README.md

 Introduction

-The goal of this project is to repodroduce parts of the analysis described in these papers : https://pubmed.ncbi.nlm.nih.gov/23313955/ https://pubmed.ncbi.nlm.nih.gov/23861464/
+The goal of this project is to reproduce parts of the analysis described in these papers : https://pubmed.ncbi.nlm.nih.gov/23313955/ https://pubmed.ncbi.nlm.nih.gov/23861464/